 If you would like to change or update your payment option, or make a one-time payment, you can either use the link provided in any renewal email you may have received or contact Customer Support at cleverbridge, our commerce partner.

 While you've been protected by Malwarebytes:

 If you answered "no" to all of these questions, then it's probably a good idea to renew.
 And if you sign up for auto-renewal, you don't have to worry about going unprotected for even one day.

 If you don't renew, your Malwarebytes product will revert to a weaker free version that doesn't have real-time protection, anti-ransomware, or other protections, and you will be unable to renew at your renewal price, which is lower than the current full retail price (USD 39.99).
 You'll also have to activate a new license key if you decide to purchase at a later date.

 If you're signed up for auto-renewal, you don’t have to worry—your billing is automatic and you won't miss a day of Malwarebytes protection.

 Malwarebytes Anti-Exploit Premium is no longer offered as a standalone product.
-Its features have been incorporated into our strongest malware fighter yet, Malwarebytes 3.0.
-Not to worry, as our valued customer, you can upgrade to Malwarebytes 3.0 for free.
-If you have Malwarebytes Anti-Exploit Premium only and your subscription is on auto-renewal, then once your subscription renews, you can upgrade to Malwarebytes 3.0 at no extra cost.
+Its features have been incorporated into our strongest malware fighter yet, Malwarebytes for Windows.
+Not to worry, as our valued customer, you can upgrade to Malwarebytes for Windows for free.
+If you have Malwarebytes Anti-Exploit Premium only and your subscription is on auto-renewal, then once your subscription renews, you can upgrade to Malwarebytes for Windows at no extra cost.
 To learn more on how to upgrade, go here.